Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-issuer-id | The ID of the issuer account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency
+id | The ID of the updated currency issuer-id | The ID of the issuer account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency